yangjianfeng1208/edge-ai-libraries/microservices/dlstreamer-pipeline-server/docs/user-guide/advanced-guide/detailed_usage/udf/Overview.md

         ]
   }
   ```
-  In order to chain multiple UDFs, simply provide the configs for UDFs as additional entries in the `udfs` array in the EIS config file as shown below
+  In order to chain multiple UDFs, simply provide the configs for UDFs as additional entries in the `udfs` array in the config file as shown below
   ``` json
     {
         "udfs": [